Cogswell Hall 314

 BSEd, Indiana University of Pennsylvania

-University of Pennsylvania; John Head, former principal trumpeter with the Atlanta Symphony; and Seymour Rosenfeld, former second trumpeter with the Philadelphia Orchestra.
+at Indiana University of Pennsylvania; John Head, former principal trumpeter with the Atlanta Symphony; and Seymour Rosenfeld, former second trumpeter with the Philadelphia Orchestra.

-and the Pips, Doc Severinsen, Shari Lewis, Peabo Bryson, Aaron Neville, Roberta Flack, Melissa Manchester, Marvin Hamlisch, Frank Sinatra Jr., Frankie Valli, the Lettermen, the Moody Blues, Natalie Cole, and Peter Nero.
-He has performed as principal
+the Pips, Doc Severinsen, Shari Lewis, Peabo Bryson, Aaron Neville, Roberta Flack, Melissa Manchester, Marvin Hamlisch, Frank Sinatra Jr., Frankie Valli, the Lettermen, the Moody Blues, Natalie Cole, and Peter Nero.
+He has performed as principal trumpeter

-Orchestra from 1998 to 2011 and is currently the principal trumpeter with the Altoona Symphony.
+1998 to 2011 and is currently the principal trumpeter with the Altoona Symphony.
 He also performs regularly with the HoodleBug Brass, IUP’s faculty brass quintet-in-residence, and the Keystone Wind Ensemble.

 He has been a member of the International Trumpet Guild, which boasts a worldwide membership of over 6,000 trumpet students, teachers, and professional players, for over 35 years.
 He served as the secretary for ITG from 2003 to 2007, vice president from